 This prospective payment model based on RAF does 2 things:

 1. Aligns physician incentives.
 Currently, clinicians make money from taking care of sick patients.
-The sicker the patient, the more visits, tests, surgeries they have to do, and the more they are reimbursed.
-In this model, clinicians are incentivized to keep patients healthy and therefore require LESS tests and surgeries.
+The sicker the patient, the more visits, tests, or surgeries they have to do, and the more they are reimbursed.
+In this model, clinicians are incentivized to keep patients healthy and, therefore, require fewer tests and surgeries.

 2. Spurs clinical innovation the right way.
 Right now, pharmaceuticals and medical hardware companies are all trying to find ways to treat diseases.
 The newer the drug or medical device, the more revenue they make.
 In this model, healthcare groups are incentivized to find new ways of preventing the disease progression from ever needing the latest drug or newest medical surgery equipment.